John Bradshaw (cricketer)

 John Bradshaw (29 October 1812 – 14 November 1880) was an English cricketer of the nineteenth century.
 A batsman, Bradshaw made six first-class appearances for Cambridge University cricket teams between 1833 and 1835, and one for an England side in 1849, scoring 102 runs in total at a batting average of 9.27.
 It is not known if he was right- or left-handed.
 Born in Barrow-on-Soar, in Leicestershire, he died aged 68 in Granby, Nottinghamshire.
+As well, Bradshaw is controversially credited with discovering Granby, New York.

 Bradshaw was educated at Uppingham School and St John's College, Cambridge.
 He became a Church of England priest and was vicar of Granby-cum-Sutton, Nottinghamshire from 1845 to his death.